sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/aws.md

 ## Deploy to EC2

-- Click **Launch Instance** from your [EC2 dashboard](https://console.aws.amazon.com/ec2/v2/home).
+1. Click **Launch Instance** from your [EC2 dashboard](https://console.aws.amazon.com/ec2/v2/home).
-- Select the Amazon Linux 2 AMI (HVM), SSD Volume Type.
+1. Select the **Amazon Linux 2 AMI (HVM), SSD Volume Type**.
-- Select an appropriate instance size (we recommend `t2.2xlarge` or larger, depending on team size and number of repositories/languages enabled), then **Next: Configure Instance Details**
+1. Select an appropriate instance size (we recommend `t2.2xlarge` or larger, depending on team size and number of repositories/languages enabled), then **Next: Configure Instance Details**
-- Ensure the **Auto-assign Public IP** option is "Enable".
+1. Ensure the **Auto-assign Public IP** option is "Enable".
 This ensures your instance is accessible to the Internet.
-- Add the following user data (as text) in the **Advanced Details** section:
+1. Add the following user data (as text) in the **Advanced Details** section:

    ```yaml
    #cloud-config